Table of contents

-At Thomas, we have been conducting research into people performance and developing people insights software since the inception of psychometric solutions more than forty years ago, to help organisations like yours identify natural leadership qualities, understand the effect of personality traits on a team, and gain a 360-degree view of your people development needs.
-Today’s fast paced business environment requires organisations to rapidly upskill their people and build robust talent pipelines, so we’ve brought together some of our experts’ knowledge to share with you.
+At Thomas, we have been conducting research into people performance and developing people insights software since the inception of psychometric solutions more than forty years ago, to help organizations like yours identify natural leadership qualities, understand the effect of personality traits on a team, and gain a 360-degree view of your people development needs.
+Today’s fast paced business environment requires organizations to rapidly upskill their people and build robust talent pipelines, so we’ve brought together some of our experts’ knowledge to share with you.

 This guide will cover the importance of succession planning, the steps involved in creating a succession plan, such as identifying key positions, assessing current employees, and developing a training and development plan.
 We will also discuss how to implement and maintain a successful plan by tracking progress, monitoring potential candidates, and adjusting the plan as needed.